 The following tips can help you strike a balance with your holiday spending:

 - Start early to spread holiday costs.
 Spreading your holiday spending out over 3-5 months will increase your available holiday cash flow.

 - Cut your budget.
 Reducing the discretionary expenses in your budget during the holidays can go a long way towards increasing your overall cash flow.

 - Shop with a list.
 Statistically, the chances of making impulse purchases are reduced when you shop with a list.
 Keep your holiday planner with you at all times and don’t deviate from the list.

 - Reduce your list.
 Gift-giving can be really expensive.
-Revisit your list before you shop and consider limiting gift giving to immediate family.
+Revisit your list before you shop and consider limiting gift-giving to immediate family.
 After all, it is Christmas on a budget.
 Give everyone else homemade gifts, baked goods or holiday cards.

 - Homemade and bulk gifts can reduce costs.
 For example, you could make holiday gift baskets filled with candy, homemade treats and small items you can buy in bulk.

 - Plan early.
 Making travel arrangements and reservations early typically reduces the cost of travel and accommodations.